vikkasyousaf/Helloworld/ES vs AWS.md

   * User authorization and access control
     * Role-based access control
+      * In role base access control you authorize user by assigning priviliages to roles and assign roles to users and groups.

     ![Role-based access control](https://www.elastic.co/guide/en/elastic-stack-overview/current/security/authorization/images/authorization.png)

     * Attribute-based access control
+      * X-Pack provide attribute base access mechanism, Which allow you to use attribute to restict access to documents.
+For example you can assign attributes to user and then implement the access policy in an role definition.

   * Node/client authentication and channel encryption
     * X-Pack security supports configuring SSL/TLS for securing the communication channels